CS2103AUG2016-W11-C2/main/docs/UserGuide.md

 * `add watch Star Wars by next Wed`
 * `add watch Star Wars by 10 Oct, 9.30pm`

-If you need a task to be done within a specific date and time, you can specify it using `from` and `to`.<br>
+If you need a task to be done within a specific date and time, you can specify the start and end time using `from` and `to`.<br>
 Format: `add TASK_NAME [from START_DATE_TIME to END_DATE_TIME] `
 > If you specify the time but no day or date is given, the date of creation will be used.

 Examples:

 * `add movie marathon from today 12pm to friday 3pm`
-* `add project meeting from 10 oct 12pm to 2pm`
+* `add project meeting from 10 oct 12pm to 10 oct 2pm`

 The event “project meeting” will start at 12pm on 10 October and end at 2pm on 10 October.

 #### Retrieving task list : `list`

-You can see tasks sorted by date.
+You can view tasks sorted by date.
 Tasks without a date will be appended at the end of the list.<br>
 Format: `list [TYPE]`
 > `TYPE` refers to a keyword such as `overdue, near, done or all`.